apache/cordova-docs/STYLESHEET.md

   powershell prompt," try "You can run commands either from a cmd or powershell prompt."

+* Avoid em dash clauses--they unnecessarily break up the text--and parenthical statements (which can also be distracting).
+If you do include either, remove spaces around the dashes (punctuate fragments outside of paren's).
+(Punctuate full sentences inside of parens.)

+* Avoid too many NOTEs, as it implies too many variables that can go wrong.
+Try to clarify variations on a procedure within the text.

 ## Usage

 * "User" may refer to the end user, not to the application's